 Our Wholesale charges document will contain details of all of the products and services that we offer.
 A copy of the charges scheme can be found here.

 We will publish details of our wholesale charges in advance of each charging year In accordance with Ofwat tariff setting rules as summarised below:

-- Final charges will be published 11 weeks before the relevant charging period
+- Final charges will be published no later than 13 January in the year immediately preceding the relevant charging period

-- Notification of significant changes will be provided to retailers 6 months prior to final charges
+- Notification of significant changes will be provided to retailers no later than 13 October

 As part of the annual tariff setting process we will be looking to engage with all the Retailers we supply as well as having discussions with you about our products, services and tariffs through our regular liaison meetings.
 Your insight may also be required to help with forecasting of volumes for tariff setting purposes.